-- (i) determine the electronic filing address of, and then-current procedures for submitting Annual Reports to, the MSRB each year prior to the date for providing the Annual Report; and - (ii) file a report with the District and (if the Dissemination Agent is not the Trustee, the Trustee) certifying that the Annual Report has been provided to the MSRB pursuant to this Disclosure Agreement, and stating the date it was provided.
+- (i) determine the electronic filing address of, and then-current procedures for submitting Annual Reports to, the MSRB each year prior to the date for providing the Annual Report; and - (ii) file a report with the District and (if the Dissemination Agent is not the Trustee, the Trustee) certifying that the Annual Report has been provided to the MSRB pursuant to this Disclosure Agreement, and stating the date it was provided. - Section 4.

-Section 4.
 Content of Annual Reports.
 The District's Annual Report shall contain or include by reference the following categories or similar categories of information updated to incorporate information for the most recent fiscal or calendar year, as applicable (the tables referred to below are those appearing in the Official Statement relating to the Bonds):

 - (a) The audited financial statements of the District for the prior Fiscal Year, prepared in accordance with Generally Accepted Accounting Principles, as promulgated, to apply to governmental entities from time to time by the Governmental Accounting Standards Board.
-If the District's audited financial statements are not available by the time the Annual Report is required to be filed pursuant to Section 3(a), the Annual Report shall contain unaudited financial statements in a format similar to the financial statements contained in the final Official Statement, and the audited financial statements shall be filed in the same manner as the Annual Report when they become available; - (b) A table showing Wastewater System sources of funds; - (c) A table showing Wastewater System rates and charges for the preceding Fiscal Year; - (d) A table showing average daily Wastewater flows of the Wastewater System for the preceding Fiscal Year; - (e) A table showing Outstanding Wastewater System debt as of the preceding Fiscal Year; and - (f) A table showing Wastewater System revenues, operating and maintenance expenses, debt service on Wastewater System revenue bonds and debt service coverage for the Wastewater System revenue bonds for the most recent Fiscal Year.
+If the District's audited financial statements are not available by the time the Annual Report is required to be filed pursuant to Section 3(a), the Annual Report shall contain unaudited financial statements in a format similar to the financial statements contained in the final Official Statement, and the audited financial statements shall be filed in the same manner as the Annual Report when they become available; - (b) A table showing the Water Production (including annual production and average production per day) for the preceding Fiscal Year; - (c) A table showing Water Sales Revenues, Consumption and Number of Accounts by Customer Type for the preceding Fiscal Year; - (d) A table showing Water System Sources of Funds by Source; - (e) A table showing Water System Rates and Charges for the preceding Fiscal Year (as well as information regarding average rate increases); - (f) A table showing Outstanding Water System Debt as of the preceding Fiscal Year; - (g) A table showing Water System revenues, operating and maintenance expenses, debt service on Water System revenue bonds and debt service coverage for the Water System revenue bonds for the most recent Fiscal Year; and - (h) Any material changes in the sources of water supply.

-Financial and operating information relating to the District referenced in items 3(b)-(f) above may be updated from time to time, and such updates may involve displaying data in a different format or table or eliminating data that is no longer material.
+Financial and operating information relating to the District referenced in items 3(b)-(h) above may be updated from time to time, and such updates may involve displaying data in a different format or table or eliminating data that is no longer material.